Spontaneous rotation of active droplets in two and three dimensions: THREE DIMENSIONS

 The rotation is caused by a disclination, which loops from the surface into the bulk and back to the surface, and which defines the axis of rotation (Fig.~\ref{fig:3da}(b)), which we take to be the $z$-axis, with the positive $z$ direction from the centre of the drop towards the ends of the defect line.
 Measuring the director field in cross sections perpendicular to the rotation axis shows two +1/2 defects close to the droplet surface which merge into a $+1$ defect further from the surface (Fig.~\ref{fig:3da}(c) and (d) top and middle row).
 Beyond the point where the loop terminates in the bulk, the director configuration is a skyrmion (Fig.~\ref{fig:3da}(c) and (d) bottom row).
 The difference between a $+1$ defect and a skyrmion is that the magnitude of the order goes to zero at the center of the former, whereas it remains large and points out of the cross-sectional plane for the latter.

-The details of the director field measured on planes perpendicular to dislocation lines have been shown to vary between extensile and contractile systems; twist-type configurations, where the director points out of the cross-sectional plane are more common in extensile systems \cite{PhysRevLett.128.048001}.
-We quantify this in terms of the the twist angle $\beta$, defined as the angle between the rotation vector $\Delta$, and the vector $\hat{t}$ tangent to the disclination line (Fig.~\ref{fig:3da}(e)).
+The details of the director field measured on planes perpendicular to dislocation lines have been shown to vary between extensile and contractile systems; twist-type configurations, where the director points out of the cross-sectional plane are more common in extensile systems \cite{PhysRevLett.128.048001,PhysRevResearch.5.L022061}.
+We quantify this in terms of the twist angle $\beta$, defined as the angle between the rotation vector $\Delta$, and the vector $\hat{t}$ tangent to the disclination line (Fig.~\ref{fig:3da}(e)).
 For +1/2 (-1/2) defects, $\Delta$ is parallel (antiparallel) to $\hat{t}$, and $\cos{\beta}=1$ ($\cos{\beta}=-1$).
 The out-of-plane twist component is maximal for $\cos{\beta}=0$.
 In Fig.~\ref{fig:3da}(f) we plot the distribution of $\cos{\beta}$ in extensile and contractile droplets showing clearly that twist sections of the disclination line are more common in the extensile case.

 The disclination line is responsible for active forces and flows that differ in direction between extensile and contractile droplets.
 Recall, from Eq.~(\ref{eqn:active}), that the active force density is $-\zeta \nabla \cdot \textbf{Q}$, where $\zeta>0$ ($\zeta<0$) in extensile (contractile) systems.
 Thus the force along the $z$-axis is $F_z=-\zeta \partial_z Q_{zz}$ (noting that the derivatives along perpendicular axes are zero by symmetry).
 As $Q_{zz}$ decreases along the $z$-direction, from a positive value at the center of the skyrmion to zero at the center of the defect, $F_z$ is positive (negative) in extensile (contractile) systems.
 Measuring the $z$-components of the flows (Fig.~\ref{fig:3da}(g)) indeed shows that large flows are along $+z$ in extensile droplets, and $-z$ in contractile droplets.
 A consequence of this is that the disclination lines are shorter in extensile systems than in contractile systems (Fig.~\ref{fig:3da}(h)).
-More details of the flow field are given in the SM, Fig.~S4.
+In Fig.~S6 in the Supplemental Material \cite{smnejad} we display the average velocity field parallel and perpendicular to the disclination line inside the drop.

 Stronger active flows alter the shape of the droplet.
 An initially spherical extensile droplet deforms to an oblate spheroid, contracting along the $z$-axis (red stars in Fig.~\ref{fig:3da}(a)).
 This makes it easier for the two twist defects in the two arms of the dislocation line to separate.
 A further increase in extensile activity then leads to droplet break-up (blue circles in Fig.~\ref{fig:3da}(a)).